What wine goes best with chicken - red or white?

 - Simply roast chicken.
 Either an oaked Chardonnay or a Pinot Noir will be great but if you've got a dark savoury gravy with it I’d go for a medium-bodied red like a Côtes du Rhône.

-- Grilled chicken with herbs.
+- Grilled chicken with herbs or lemon chicken.
 You could go for a crisp dry white as above or a light red such as a Beaujolais or other gamay

-There are, of course, many other possibilities - fruity rosés also work well with spicy chicken dishes, sparkling wines with fried chicken and cider is generally a great all-rounder but if you want to keep it simple, this is a start!
+There are, of course, many other possibilities - fruity rosés also work well with spicy chicken dishes and Spanish-style chicken dishes with rice, sparkling wines with fried chicken and chicken kiev and cider is generally a great all-rounder but if you want to keep it simple, this is a start!

 You may also find these posts useful: